adrian-vatui/f1_learner/README.md

 We started out by trying a simple Q-learning solution that only used one network to approximate the Q-value and decide between 5 discrete actions (do nothing, left, right, accelerate, break).
-The agent however did not perform that well, only obtaining a score of around
+The agent however did not perform that well, not even getting a positive score.

 We then moved on to another approach - Deep Deterministic Policy Gradient.
 This solution uses 4 networks (actor, critic and one target network for each) in order to learn on-policy and output actions in a continuous search space.
 We learned